Ensembl/ensembl-hive/docs/creating_runnables/IO_and_errors.rst

 IO and Error Handling in Runnables
 ++++++++++++++++++++++++++++++++++

-This section covers the details of programming a runnable to accept and transmit data.
+This section covers the details of programming a Runnable to accept and transmit data.
 Because a large component of handling errors is properly signalling that an error has occurred, along with the nature of that error, it will also be covered in this section.

 .. _parameters-in-jobs: